Do not index

 The Challenges

 The first issue was processing time.
-Some tasks took longer than Cloud Run’s limits, causing frustrating timeouts.
-I tried async threading and having bots post updates in Slack threads, but it still felt clunky for the kind of tasks I needed to handle.
+Some tasks took longer than Cloud Run’s limits, causing timeouts.
+I tried async threading and having bots post updates in Slack threads, but it didn’t solve the problem for the tasks I needed to handle.

 The second issue was cold starts.
-After being idle, my bot would take a long time to spin back up when I needed it.
-Cloud Run does offer the option to keep the CPU always allocated, but that can get expensive quickly—especially for a small-scale project like mine.
+After being idle, my bot took too long to spin back up.
+Cloud Run offers the option to keep the CPU always allocated, but this gets expensive for smaller projects.

 Why Fly.io

-That’s when I switched to Fly.io.
-It works better for my needs because it allows me to set a minimum of one machine running, avoiding cold starts entirely.
-Even better, Fly.io only charges for actual usage—so I’m not paying for idle CPU time, even when the machine is always live.
+I switched to Fly.io.
+It allows me to set a minimum of one machine running, which avoids cold starts.
+Fly.io only charges for usage, so I don’t pay for idle CPU time even when the machine stays live.

-The setup was straightforward, and so far, it’s been faster and more reliable than Cloud Run.
+The setup was simple, and it’s been faster and more reliable than Cloud Run.
 Tasks that used to take minutes now execute in seconds.
+I’ve had PailSwarm running on Fly.io for over a month.
+My first bill was just under $12, which outweighs the time saved and the benefits from the swarm.

 Lessons Learned

-Fly.io has been a great fit for hosting my swarm.
-Keeping at least one machine live ensures everything runs smoothly, and I’m no longer dealing with timeouts or delays.
-If you’re working with agent swarms or similar workloads, choosing the right hosting setup can save you time, money, and headaches.
+Fly.io has been a good solution for hosting my swarm.
+Keeping one machine live ensures everything runs without timeouts or delays.
+For anyone working with agent swarms or similar workloads, the right hosting setup can save time, reduce costs, and simplify operations.